next-exp/IC/doc/contributing.rst

    - git CLI: TODO

+   At this point, you may discover that new additions to the main repository conflict with your work.
+If this happens, abort the rebase

+   - magit: ``r a y`` ([r]ebase [a]bort [y]es)

+   and proceed with the PR without rebasing.
+These conflicts will need to be resolved and your commits will have to rebased eventually, but, at this stage, it's best not to try it on your own if these complications arise: let some IC admin help you or do it for you on your first attempts.

-8. Push your clean pull request (PR) commit to your github fork
+9. Push your clean pull request-ready (PR) commits to your github fork

    - magit: ``P -f p``